ropensci/roweb3/content/blog/2023-12-20-champions-program-projects/index.md

 {{< figure src = "eph.jpeg" alt = "Event flyer.
 Featuring Valentin, Vladimiro and Guido talks titles in Spanish" caption = "<strong>eph event flyer in Spanish</strong>">}}

-## Talks
+### Talks

 Our champions are part of other communities like R-Ladies, LatinR and R User Groups.
 They organize severals activities with these groups.

 Cesar Aybar delivered the talk ["Preparing remote sensing data for deep learning using r-spatial"](https://docs.google.com/presentation/d/1Ws2o5WwcRMcYd9YjKcfyLv5X4lOAwJztEU1sMRADTVk/edit#slide=id.p) for the Environmental Data Science Book.

+{{< figure src = "cesar-talk.png" alt = "Event flyer.
+Featuring Cesar headshor picture and his talk title Preparing remote sensing data for deep learning using r-spatial.
+May 8.
+9:00-10:00 UTC+1 - Register on Eventbrite." caption = "<strong>Cesar's talk event flyer</strong>">}}

-Marcos talks about [rOpenSci](https://mpru.github.io/charla_renrosario_2023/presentacion_ropensci.html) in Spanish was part of a meetup with RenRosario RUG and the Universidad Nacional de Rosario.
+Marcos Prunello talks about [rOpenSci](https://mpru.github.io/charla_renrosario_2023/presentacion_ropensci.html) in Spanish was part of a meetup with RenRosario RUG and the Universidad Nacional de Rosario.

+{{< figure src = "RenRosario-Meetup.jpeg" alt = "Event flyer in Spanish.
+Featuring Marcos talk title Que es rOpenSci y como ser parte.
+A short bio about Marcos and information on the event venue in the Universidad Nacional de Rosario." caption = "<strong>Marco's talk event flyer</strong>">}}

-Haydee Svab and Beatriz Milz organized an in person event with R-Ladies Sao Paulo
+Haydee Svab and Beatriz Milz organized an in person event with R-Ladies Sao Paulo in portuguese [Pacotes em R de dados brasileiros](https://r-ladies-sao-paulo.github.io/2023-11-pacotes-br/) where Haydee delivered a talk about the rOpenSci Champions Program and the odbr package she developed as her project in the program.
+The event also highlight others women package developers from Brazil.
+This blog post (in [Portuguese](https://rladies-sp.org/posts/2023-12-evento-pacotes/) and [English](https://rladies-sp.org/posts/2023-12-evento-pacotes/english.html)) summarize the event and share the slides of all the talks.

-Champions and mentors (, , , Marcos Prunello, Mauro Lepore, Elio Campitelli, Paola Corrales, and ) delivered talks on , Buenos Aires, Abuja and Santa Rosa R-Ladies Chapters, RenRosario and Abuja R User Groups, Universidad Nacional de Rosario (Argentina), LatinR 2023 Conference, Universidad de La Republica (Uruguay), and
+{{< figure src = "R-Ladies-SaoPaulo.jpg" alt = "R-Ladies Sao Paulo attendees' group photo.
+The gropu is around 30 people smiling.
+Haydee is wearing an R-Ladies T-shirt" caption = "<strong>R-Ladies Sao Paulo event group photo</strong>">}}

 All our champions and mentors wrote blog posts for the rOpenSci webpage (English, Spanish).

-Activities are also planned for 2024.
-Stay tuned to learn about them.
+Our champions have activities planned for 2024.
+Stay tuned to learn about them!

 ## Acknowledgements